Skip to content

 With cerebral horror paradigms like this to contemplate, I couldn’t give a dead lab rat’s ass about Adam’s hopes and dreams, his life and loves.
 He is an unethical, bright, curious, but naive foul-up.
 I want to see how he handles the situation and what becomes of him, nothing more.

 While the cinematography has been accused of giving the piece the cheap feel of a soap opera, I dispute this as well.
-The cinematography is as sharp and precise as the frozen alpine air.
+It is as sharp and precise as the frozen alpine air.
 It enhances the rarefied, ionic ether of the crystalline subzero setting.
 One can almost feel the thin, icy atmosphere paralyzing the lungs, the sting of snowy crystals against bare skin.
 Direct to digital bypasses the gloomy, dreary look of televised productions once shot on video tape.

 True, direct digital tracks movement the way video tape does, and lacks the lustrous detachment achieved by film stock.
 It is perfectly suited, however, to the white, snowbound, blue-skied clarity of the locale in Subject Two.
 The precision of digital is blissfully married to the stark, cold reality of this severe story.